Iterative In-Context Learning to Enhance LLMs Abstract Reasoning: The Case-Study of Algebraic Tasks: Experimental Results

 \section{Experimental Results}

-We conducted comprehensive experiments using five newly developed synthetic datasets to assess the mathematical reasoning capabilities of contemporary LLMs in term of accuracy over the final result of a formula.\footnote{See the supplementary material for code and data.}.
-Specifically, we evaluated two variants of Gemini \cite{deepmind2023gemini}, namely \texttt{gemini-2.0-flash-exp} (GMN2.0) and \texttt{gemini-2.0-flash-thinking-exp-01-21} (GMN2.0-R), as well as two versions of DeepSeek \cite{bi2024deepseek}, \texttt{deepseek-chat} (DS-C) and \texttt{deepseek-reasoner} (DS-R).
+We conducted comprehensive experiments using five newly developed synthetic datasets to assess the mathematical reasoning capabilities of contemporary LLMs in term of accuracy over the final result of a formula.
+Specifically, we evaluated two variants of Gemini \cite{deepmind2023gemini}, namely \texttt{gemini-2.0-flash-exp} (GMN2.0) and \texttt{gemini-2.0-flash-thinking-exp-01-21} (GMN2.0-R), as well as two versions of DeepSeek \cite{bi2024deepseek}, \texttt{deepseek-chat} (DS-C) and \texttt{deepseek} \texttt{-reasoner} (DS-R).
 For GMN2.0, GMN2.0-R, and DS-C. We report on the results averaged over three independent runs to account for variability.
 Due to the significant computational and financial costs associated with DS-R, its evaluation was restricted to a single run conducted per experimental setting.
 The complete set of experiments required approximately two months to execute.

 In addition to our core methodology, we conducted a prompt engineering study by designing and evaluating two distinct prompt variants tailored to our case study.
 These prompt formulations, referred to as \texttt{PV1} and \texttt{PV2}, were selected based on preliminary experimentation and employed throughout our evaluation.
 Notably, we observed significant discrepancies in model behavior depending on the prompt used, underscoring the impact of prompt design on model performance and for this reason we included both prompts in our experimental study.
-We investigated the following research questions: \begin{description} \item[RQ1:] How does the number of shots influence the reasoning performance of LLMs? \item[RQ2:] What effect do the selection of shots and prompts have? \item[RQ3:] What is the impact of the number of shots on LLM reasoning performance overall? \end{description} To address these questions, we designed and conducted three experimental studies.